 The sole benefit of Capital One cards remains their travel portal.
 If you have a Capital One VentureOne (sidenote: how terrible is the naming of this card?) or any other card that gives you access to it the savings can sometimes be significant.
 You’ve probably heard more about the Ultimate Reward Travel booking; which “offers” to let you use very valuable UR points for 1.25 cents per.
 I have yet to find an example of when this is a good use of UR.
 You can use the site and pay cash instead of points, and if you find a good deal it might make sense to do so.

 Capital One’s travel booking engine is similar to UR and other sites like lmtclub that I discussed in the Milenomics Hotel post.
 It is not possible to use these sites for BRG’s since you have to log in.
 Capital One and Chase UR Travel booking can sometimes offer you savings over other booking sites.
 One example of which is car rentals.
 It isn’t always the cheapest, but it pays to check it when you have a need for a car.
+Car rental services are great for anyone who is interested in driving while overseas, rental cars are often preferred in countries like Iceland.
+Cars Iceland is one of many rental services available to tourists, while they visit.
+However if you are looking for cheap car rentals, look into this cheap Car Hire that offer a variety of cars and trucks available for rental.

 Real World Example: